fine-legal/fine-data-analyst-challenge/README.md

 You have a list of amounts formatted in the following way 'EUR200,000.12'.
 Please reformat the amounts so they can be used to takes sums etc.

 ### Additional data
 The ECB is offering lists of exchange rates per day.
+Find this data and download it.

 Set up a list of dummy data with an amount and a date formatted as shown above.
 Add a column with the exchange rate per day and calculate the Euro amount assuming all amounts are in USD.